-Accumulated Investment in Mainland China as of December 31, 2019 Investment Amounts Authorized by Investment Commission, MOEA Upper Limit on Investment 269,999 277,947 1,027,445
+Accumulated Investment in Investment Amounts Authorized Mainland China as of Decembe by Investment Commission, Upper Limit on Investment 31, 2019 MOEA 269,999 277,947 1,027,445

-- Note 1: The Company invests subsidiaries which are registered in the third-country and then indirectly invests in Mainland China via such subsidiaries. - Note 2: The Company recognized investment income (losses) by subsidiaries' financial statements which was audited by the Certified Public Accountant who audited the Company's financial statements. - Note 3: The Company invested in Dongguan Yi Hong Precision Industrial Co., LTD. (YHP) with USD4,400 thousand indirectly.
-The Company completed the liquidation procedure of YHP and got payment of USD 265 thousand in December, 2019.
-As of December 31, 2019, the Company has reported to the Investment board, Ministry of Economic Affairs for cancellation.
+Note 1: Through setting up company in the third area, the Company then invest in the investee in Mainland China.

+Note 2: Financial statements, which base on the audited and attested by R.O.C. parent Company's CPA.

+Note 3: The Company invested in Dongguan Yi Hong Precision Industrial Co., LTD. (YHP) with USD 4,400 thousand indirectly.
+The Company completed the liquidation procedure of YHP and got payment of USD 265 thousand in December, 2019.As of December 31, 2019, the Company has reported to the Investment board, Ministry of Economic Affairs for cancellation.
 The investment amount will be remitted back to deduct the approval amount from the mainland China.